-TN CM recovering well from covid, says hospital | Politics
+TN CM recovering well from Covid, says hospital | Politics

 - India

-Tamil Nadu Chief Minister M K Stalin, being treated for covid-19 is recovering well and he has been advised rest for a few more days, the hospital treating him said on Friday.
+Tamil Nadu Chief Minister M K Stalin, being treated for COVID-19 is recovering well and he has been advised to rest for a few more days, the hospital treating him said on Friday.

 Prime Minister Narendra Modi spoke to Stalin over the phone and enquired about his well-being.